Waynolt/SWM-modular-modpack/README.md

 ## <span style="color:orange"> **Changelog** </span>

 <details>

+v81
+* Bugfix SharedPC: check that the pokedex exists before trying to update it

 v80
 * Bugfix ReusablePremierBalls: deflected balls are not to be lost.
 * Bugfix TypeBattleIcons: fixed a typo.